 Finding the Right Vitamin D Supplements for Bone Health

 Vitamin D, often referred to as the “sunshine vitamin,” is vital for calcium absorption and bone health.
 Unfortunately, many people are deficient in vitamin D due to insufficient sun exposure, especially in colder climates.
-The best sources of vitamin D supplements are derived from lanolin (sheep’s wool) or fish oil, specifically cod liver oil.

 For vegans, vitamin D2 (ergocalciferol) derived from mushrooms or lichen is an option, although D3 (cholecalciferol) from animal sources is typically more effective at raising vitamin D levels in the body.
 Always opt for vitamin D supplements combined with vitamin K2 for optimal bone health.